kirstin-rhys/nestedmap/README.md

 For example, we could easily delete an interior node while leaving the descendents intact.
 That's just not possible with NestedMap.

+## Isn't this just a Trie?

+Well, it kind of is.
+But in practice, tries seem to be focused on strings as keys.
+We want to be more general.
+I'm sure there is a better name.

 ## Implementation Notes

 So, there are two interfaces: Tree and Forest.